electrode-io/kax/README.md

 kax.info(msg /* string */)
 ```

-Renders a message using the info level.
+Renders a message using the info level.\
-The color used for the message will be the one set in the `colorScheme` config (defaults to `cyan`).
+The color used for the message will be the one set in the `colorScheme` config (defaults to `cyan`).\
 The symbol prepended to the message will be the one set in the `symbolScheme` config (defaults to `info`).

 ```js
 kax.warn(msg /* string */)
 ```

-Renders a message using the warn level.
+Renders a message using the warn level.\
-The color used for the message will be the one set in the `colorScheme` config (defaults to `yellow`).
+The color used for the message will be the one set in the `colorScheme` config (defaults to `yellow`).\
 The symbol prepended to the message will be the one set in the `symbolScheme` config (defaults to `warning`).

 ```js
 kax.error(msg /* string */)
 ```

-Renders a message using the error level.
+Renders a message using the error level.\
-The color used for the message will be the one set in the `colorScheme` config (defaults to `red`).
+The color used for the message will be the one set in the `colorScheme` config (defaults to `red`).\
 The symbol prepended to the message will be the one set in the `symbolScheme` config (defaults to `error`).

 ```js
 kax.task(msg /* string */)
 ```

-Renders a message using the task level.
+Renders a message using the task level.\
-The color used for the message will be the one set in the `colorScheme` config (defaults to `white`).
+The color used for the message will be the one set in the `colorScheme` config (defaults to `white`).\
 The symbol prepended to the message will be a spinner (defaults to `dots`).

 ```js
 kax.raw(msg /* string */)
 ```

-Renders a message using the raw level.
+Renders a message using the raw level.\
-No color will be used.
-No symbol will be prepended to the message.
+No color will be used and no symbol will be prepended to the message.

 The spinner attached to the message will start spinning upon invocation of this function, and will continue spinning until task completion.

 There are two different ways to run/complete a task.
-Implicilty, or explicitly.
+Implicitly, or explicitly.

 ### Implicit task run/completion (handled by `kax`)